U-Shift/Transport-Demand-Modelling/1-ExploratoryDataAnalysis.md

 > **Note:** Correlation heatmaps only consider pairwise correlations and
 > does not demonstrate multicollinearity.

 #### Now that you have done some descriptive analysis of the data, go to the next chapter.
-There you will see how to perform a Multiple Linear Regression model\!
+There you will see how to perform a Multiple Linear Regression model!